 Best time to visit: The caves are open all through the year.
 But the best time to visit is from June to March when the climate is much better.
-April , May are very humid and hot months
+April, May is very humid and hot months.

 How to reach: Aurangabad is 99 km from Ajanta caves.
 It is very easy to reach Aurangabad as it is well connected by road, rail and air

 Ajanta Caves are the 30 rock cut caves located in Aurangabad, Maharashtra, India.
 It was built in two different periods.
 These caves are famous for ancient Indian art of painting and sculpture.
 This monument is protected under Archaeological survey of India and is a UNESCO World Heritage site.